top of page

 Mary has been teaching classes at TOTC for almost 15 years.
 She started out as a pet owner who wanted her Boxer, Toby, simply to have some manners.
 She got hooked on training and the rest is history.
 Toby earned his AKC Companion Dog title.

-Her three Giant Schnauzers, Zoya, Quest, and Frankie earned their conformation championships.
+Her four Giant Schnauzers, Zoya, Quest, Frankie, and Vince earned their conformation championships.
 Zoya was a certified therapy dog through Therapet of Tyler.
 She also made a star appearance and performed with the Tyler Junior College Apache Belles.
 All three have earned AKC Utility Dog titles.
-Frankie has also earned numerous AKC obedience titles including UDX2.
+Frankie has also earned numerous AKC obedience titles including UDX4.
 She was the number one Obedience Giant Schnauzer in 2017.
-Mary and Frankie also competed at the AKC National Obedience Championship in 2019 and were also invited to compete at Westminster obedience in 2020.
+Mary and Frankie also competed at the AKC National Obedience Championship in 2019 and were also invited to compete at Westminster obedience every year since 2020.

-Mary currently teaches Pet Manners, Advanced Pet and Companion Dog classes.
+Mary currently teaches Canine Foundations, Pet Manners, Advanced Pet and Companion Dog classes.

 Karen Pollard